Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 They’d invited Gabe to watch their gym session, and it had gone on for longer than Gabe would have thought feasible.
 He’d watched Adam, John and Christian do absolutely impossible things and watched his son go much further.
 The weights and gravity were too puny so he made up on intensity and the other two just couldn’t keep up.

-Then they fought, after a quick break and lots of the “juice” they were all drinking.
+Then they fought, after a quick break and lots of the "juice" they were all drinking.
 Given the context of three hyper-men on space-magic alien performance drugs, that wasn’t a particularly reassuring name for what Adam insisted was just a very concentrated sports drink.

 The sparring was even more darkly illuminating.
 Adam…thrashed them.
 Mercilessly, and repeatedly.
 Firth quite obviously was the more skilled and experienced fighter and that did help some, but in the end Adam’s sheer physical superiority overwhelmed him.